Categorical characterizations of regularity for algebraic stacks: Preliminaries

 \subsection{Algebraic stacks}

-We collect some facts concerning algebraic stacks.
-Our conventions follow those of the Stacks Project \cite{stacks-project}, unless explicitly stated otherwise.
-The usual letters $U$, $X$, $Y$, etc.\ refer to schemes and algebraic spaces, whereas calligraphic ones $\mathcal U$, $\mathcal X$, $\mathcal Y$, etc.\ are reserved for algebraic stacks.
+We collect some facts for algebraic stacks.
+Our conventions follow \cite{stacks-project}.
+An exception to this is the derived pullback/pushforward adjunction where we follow \cite[\S1]{Hall/Rydh:2017,Olsson:2007,Laszlo/Olsson:2008}.
+The symbols $X$, $Y$, etc.\ refer to schemes and algebraic spaces, whereas $\mathcal{X}$, $\mathcal{Y}$, etc.\ are for algebraic stacks.
+We denote the underlying topological space of an algebraic stack $\mathcal{X}$ by $|\mathcal{X}|$.